North-Sea-Transition-Authority/digital-notification-library/README.md

     .merge();
 ```

-#### Email recipient
+#### Recipient

-The recipient of the email can be configured in two ways.
-The first way is directly by creating an `EmailRecipient` object
+The recipient of the notification can be configured in two ways.

-by doing `EmailRecipient.directEmailAddress("someone@example.com")`.
-This can be used when you have raw email addresses
+If you have a string email address or phone number that isn't associated with a user object you can create a recipient
+by doing `EmailRecipient.directEmailAddress("someone@example.com")` for an email address or `SmsRecipient.directPhoneNumber("07642347589")`
-such as business/regulator emails that come from property files.
+when sending a sms.
+This is ideal for scenarios such as having business/regulator email that come from property file.

-The other approach is to make your user object implement the `EmailRecipient` interface.
+If you have user objects in your service you can implement the `EmailRecipient` or `SmsRecipient` interfaces depending
+the notifications you want to send.

 ```java
 public record User(String id, ..., String emailAddress) implements EmailRecipient {